atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0420-Networking_cfserverd_cfkey_cfrunagent.md

 ### Network Communication

 **cf-serverd**
+: Has three functions:
+- file server, for distributing files
+- reports server (Enterprise only)
-: Has three functions: file server, for distributing files; it also listens for network requests for additional runs of the local agent (triggered by cf-runagent); in CFEngine Enterprise, it also serves inventory and compliance reports (when the hub asks for them).
+- listens for network requests for additional runs of the local agent

 **cf-runagent**
 : Triggers cf-agent on a remote machine (connects to remote cf-serverd).